Chatwoot vs Intercom 2026: Pricing + 5% Promo Code

 What are the limitations compared to Intercom?

 A few things.
-Chatwoot has no built-in AI bot as capable as Intercom's Fin.
+Chatwoot now ships its own AI — Captain AI, included on every paid plan (300 credits/month on Startups, 500 on Business, 800 on Enterprise) — but Intercom's Fin is still the stronger agent on hard questions.
 It doesn't look as slick to use.
 There are no guided walkthroughs to show new users around your product.
 Its reports are simpler.
 And it comes with fewer ready-made connections to other apps, so some setups take more hands-on work.
 On top of that, if you host it yourself, keeping it running is an ongoing job.